Pier77Repeter/DiversityBOT/README.md

   - This is the **main entry point** of the Discord bot application.
   - Its primary responsibilities include:
     - Logging the bot into Discord using its token.
-    - Initiating the bot's core functionality, often by starting the `loader.js`.
+    - Initiating the bot's core functionality by starting the `loader.js`.

 - **`loader.js`**: